 Who is your ideal buyer?
 Do you know the who, what, where, when and how of your audience?
-Their interests, habits, preferences, demographic characteristics as well as geographic composition, it all affects your ability to create the right content and build a relationship with your audience.
+Their interests, habits, preferences, demographic characteristics and geographic composition all affect your ability to create the right content and build a relationship with your audience.

 This is the big one.
-Plan the campaigns you want to run through the year.
-We're talking big picture here, so you don’t have to get into specifics about messaging and content, but set the timelines and budgets for each campaign.
+Plan the campaigns you want to run throughout the year.
+We're talking big picture here, so you don’t have to get into specifics about messaging and content, just set the timelines and budgets for each campaign.

 You also need to consider which platforms and formats to use for your native ads as well as the theme and goal for each campaign.

-With the overall structure in place, it’s time to get into the nitty gritty.
+With the overall structure in place, it’s time to get down to the nitty-gritty.
 Develop ideas for the content each campaign will run.
 This requires a good amount of ideation and creativity and at first, just go with it.
 Find inspiration in the goal of the campaign and your knowledge about the audience.

 When crafting the specific ads - and other pieces of content - keep the guidelines of the intended publisher in mind.
-Tailor each piece of content to fit the platform, format, campaign goals and the audience. remember that it must blend in with the rest of the content on a specific app, site or publisher.
+Tailor each piece of content to fit the platform, format, campaign goals and intended audience.
+Remember that it must blend in with the rest of the content on a specific app, site or publisher.

 Data is your ever-present friend.
-You should collect as much relevant data as you’re able to analyze and act on.
-Experiment with different headlines, images and CTAs, then collect data about how they perform to learn what works the best.
+You should collect as much relevant data as you’re able to analyze and act upon.
+Experiment with different headlines, images and CTAs, then collect data about how they perform to learn what works best.

 Adam Villaume is a journalist and copywriter at Brand Movers – a leading content marketing agency based in Copenhagen, Denmark.
 A journalist at heart, Adam intends to make the reader a little smarter through trustworthy and authentic writing, and like a chameleon, his writings seek to blend into the context of each clients media platform.
 Adam has a background in both journalism and marketing and saw a chance to combine his former experiences into one professional direction through content marketing.
 Earlier in his career, Adam Villaume developed his writing skills as a journalist for a regional newspaper.
 He dived deep into the marketing pool, working with a wine imports company and an award-winning wine bar in Copenhagen.
 Adam got his social media-badge as a digital and social media reporter at TV 2 Business, writing and distributing business news and transforming long interviews into short, engaging videos.